-I use this Bambino Mio Nappy Bucket* to store wet and soiled nappies.
+I use this Bambino Mio Nappy Bucket to store wet and soiled nappies.
 I like it because it comes with two mesh bags that you line the bucket with.
-When it’s time to wash the nappies, you just have to pick up the bag.
+When it’s time to wash the nappies, you just have to pick up the mesh bag and pop it straight into your washing machine.
 No need to handle soiled nappies!

-I use a non-bio detergent.
-Since I took this photo, I’ve switched to Bio D* as it’s palm oil-free.
+I used a non-bio detergent on my nappies.
+Since I took this photo, I’ve switched to using Bio D laundry powder as it’s palm oil-free.
 I also sometimes make my own laundry powder and fabric conditioner, which I promise is not as much work as it sounds.

 Of course, the nappies!
-I have personally found that 16 is a good amount of nappies for us, but this number will vary depending on how often you are able to wash them.
+I used the same set of Bumgenius nappies (from The Nappy Lady) on both of my kids.
+In terms of how many nappies you need – I personally found that 16 was a good amount of nappies for us – washing them every other day.
+Do bear in mind that this number will vary depending on how often you can wash them.

 A wet bag is essential for when you are out and about and need to change your baby’s nappy.
 Simply roll up the used nappy, and pop it in your wet bag.
 Once you get home, simply pop the nappy in your nappy bucket.
-The wet bag I use is no longer available.
-However, I’ve since bought a spare wet bag from Etsy*.
+That’s all there is to it.

 Liners are the non-absorbent bit that goes between the cloth nappy and your baby’s bottom.
 Wetness is drawn through the liner, away from the skin into the absorbent core of the nappy.
 The liner also catches the majority of your baby’s poo.
 This makes it easier to flush away and minimises any staining on the nappy.
 I also find it stops your nappy from getting impregnated with bum cream (here’s how to make your own homemade nappy rash cream by the way!).